Eugene Wigner: Middle years

 Wigner received a request from Arnold Sommerfeld to work at the University of Göttingen as an assistant to the great mathematician David Hilbert.
 This proved a disappointment, as the aged Hilbert's abilities were failing, and his interests had shifted to logic.
 Wigner nonetheless studied independently.
 He laid the foundation for the theory of symmetries in quantum mechanics and in 1927 introduced what is now known as the Wigner D-matrix.
 Wigner and Hermann Weyl were responsible for introducing group theory into quantum mechanics.
 The latter had written a standard text, Group Theory and Quantum Mechanics (1928), but it was not easy to understand, especially for younger physicists.
 Wigner's Group Theory and Its Application to the Quantum Mechanics of Atomic Spectra (1931) made group theory accessible to a wider audience.

 In these works, Wigner laid the foundation for the theory of symmetries in quantum mechanics.
-Wigner's theorem proved by Wigner in 1931, is a cornerstone of the mathematical formulation of quantum mechanics.
+Wigner's theorem, proven by him in 1931, is a cornerstone of the mathematical formulation of quantum mechanics.
 The theorem specifies how physical symmetries such as rotations, translations, and CPT symmetry are represented on the Hilbert space of states.
 According to the theorem, any symmetry transformation is represented by a linear and unitary or antilinear and antiunitary transformation of Hilbert space.
 The representation of a symmetry group on a Hilbert space is either an ordinary representation or a projective representation.

 In the late 1930s, Wigner extended his research into atomic nuclei.
 By 1929, his papers were drawing notice in the world of physics.
 In 1930, Princeton University recruited Wigner for a one-year lectureship, at 7 times the salary that he had been drawing in Europe.
 Princeton recruited von Neumann at the same time.
 Jenő Pál Wigner and János von Neumann had collaborated on three papers together in 1928 and two in 1929.
 They anglicized their first names to "Eugene" and "John", respectively.
 When their year was up, Princeton offered a five-year contract as visiting professors for half the year.
 The Technische Hochschule responded with a teaching assignment for the other half of the year.
 This was very timely, since the Nazis soon rose to power in Germany.
 At Princeton in 1934, Wigner introduced his sister Margit "Manci" Wigner to the physicist Paul Dirac, with whom she remarried.

 Princeton did not rehire Wigner when his contract ran out in 1936.
 Through Gregory Breit, Wigner found new employment at the University of Wisconsin.
 There, he met his first wife, Amelia Frank, who was a physics student there.
 However, she died unexpectedly in 1937, leaving Wigner distraught.
-He therefore accepted a 1938 offer from Princeton to return there.
+He therefore accepted an offer in 1938 from Princeton to return there.
 Wigner became a naturalized citizen of the United States on January 8, 1937, and he brought his parents to the United States.